Git-Lecture-2025/Assignment-2025/Bandit.md

 nmap -p31000-32000 localhost
 ```

-Lists all ports that are listening.
+Lists all ports that are listening within a range.

 ```sh
 openssl s_client -connect localhost:<port>